A visit to the hospital can be a stressful experience for any child or adolescent.

 Pre-admission surgery tours are designed to prepare pediatric patients and their families for an upcoming surgery.
 Individual tours are available on a scheduled basis and include a walking tour, medical play, and question and answer time.
 Parents are encouraged to contact the Child Life & Expressive Therapies office at 715-387-7328 before their child's surgery to schedule a tour.

 View "Tour of Pediatric Unit at Ministry Saint Joseph's Children's Hospital"

-The Child Life Program provides two full-time Child Life Specialists to meet the needs of the pediatric outpatient population.
-The outpatient Child Life Specialists are responsible for providing a program of procedural preparation and emotional support designed to help patients and their families cope with the stress of a clinic/hospital experience.
+The Child Life & Expressive Therapies Program provides three full-time Child Life Specialists to meet the needs of the pediatric outpatient population.
+The outpatient Child Life Specialists are responsible for providing a program of procedural preparation and emotional support designed to help patients and their families cope with the stress of a clinic experience.
 With an understanding of child growth and development and the impact that medical experiences can have on this process, the Child Life Specialists are a resource for other professionals.
-If your child needs preparation or support for any outpatient procedures, please contact your primary healthcare provider or the Child Life Manager to schedule our services.
+If your child needs preparation or support for any outpatient procedures or Ambulatory Surgery Center, please contact your primary healthcare provider and request Child Life services.

 Other Program Benefits

 - Provides services to Pediatrics, Pediatric Intensive Care, Neonatal Intensive Care, Surgery, Pediatric Outpatient Specialty Clinics, Emergency Department and consultations to other areas as needed.

 - Provides services to children of adult patients in the adult intensive care units (ICU), critical care unit (CCU), oncology unit, and Palliative Care Unit.

 - Provides sibling support and preparation.

 - Provides in service education for staff, students, volunteers and community groups.

 - Offers an established internship program for university students across the United States.